 Access to Banking Services

 Refugees and asylum-seekers do not currently have the same rights to public and private banking services as nationals and residents of Trinidad and Tobago.
-Refugees and asylum-seekers may not open a bank account, transfer funds and access other basic banking services, in line with the policies of each banking institution.
+Refugees and asylum-seekers may open a bank account, transfer funds and access other basic banking services, in line with the policies of each banking institution.

-You may have access to money transfer services, such as Western Union or Money Gram in some cases.
-If you do encounter a problem, you can request advice and assistance from LWC.
+You may have access to money transfer services, such as Western Union or Money Gram.

 All persons in Trinidad and Tobago have access to state-provided primary health-care.
 Pre-natal and some post-natal healthcare are also provided free of cost at these public healthcare centers.
 Some medicines are available free of cost with a prescription from a doctor in the healthcare centre or hospital.
 Certain medicines, like insulin, may not be covered.